enonic/enonic/xp/7.0/improved-version-storage.md

   * repoId //Mandatory
   * includeBlobs //Optional.
 Defaults to false
 * New vacuum task (executed first), removing blob for deleted (index deleted) repositories

+## Epic2: Improved node version model

+* The IndexConfig should be stored outside of the node blob.
+* Version should be identified by a UUID independent from the blobKey
+* Node blobs should not contain the timestamp.
+* Rename/move will only update versionID, timestamp and path in indexes (no blob modification)

+### Requirements